 What about sentimental items?

-I won’t make you throw out all your sentimental items!
+We won’t make you throw out all your sentimental items.
 Memories are very important.
-But, since this is a common declutter FAQ, I have a few suggestions.
+But, since this is a common declutter FAQ, we have a few suggestions.
 Prioritise (do you need ALL of them?), take photos of items and even repurpose them into something great.
 Sometimes it’s useful to keep things out of sight for a while to test out how much you miss them.
 The Decluttering Co has various tactics and can see what suits.

 Can the Decluttering Co help with hoarding?

-I try to avoid purchasing unnecessary plastic, and prefer to remove rather than add.
-Also, during the decluttering process we usually find ample containers available for use.
+In short, no. We try to avoid purchasing unnecessary plastic, and prefer to remove rather than add.
+Also, during the decluttering process we often find ample containers amidst your belongings.
 New matching containers may be useful to maintain your organised spaces.
-They are also aesthetically apealling.
-However they are definitely not crucial.
+They are also aesthetically appealing.

 Why is decluttering so hard?